The pregnancy hadn't passed and I was worrying about infection from an incomplete terminationBy anonymous on 09/01/2019

 united kingdom » failed medical abortion » medical abortion » marie stopes » abortion 7 weeks »

 Failed Medical Abortion - successful on the second attempt.
-I want to tell this story as I found it difficult to find experiences similar to mine when this happened to me [more stories about failed medical abortions].
+I want to tell this story as I found it difficult to find experiences similar to mine when this happened to me.
 I won't go into my decision to have an abortion, just what happened after.

 My doctor was fantastic, giving brilliant, considered, caring advice - a credit to the NHS.
 I read a lot about medical abortion before I opted for it, so I knew what to expect.
-[More medical abortion stories»] Although difficult to arrange two separate appointments around work and clinic opening hours I managed, just 24 hours apart.
+Although difficult to arrange two separate appointments around work and clinic opening hours I managed, just 24 hours apart.

 I came home and about an hour later I started with very strong cramping pains, this lasted for about eight hours, it was very painful.
 I was physically sick because of the pain, but I only bled a little, much less than a period and then it stopped.
 I also did not pass any clots that were bigger than a raisin.

 It felt to me like the pregnancy hadn't passed.
 I called the helpline and they said it could take up to two weeks.
 After three days, nothing had happened and I felt like my life was on hold.
 I was beginning to worry about getting an infection from an incomplete termination.

 I called again and made a follow-up appointment for one week after I had taken the first set of pills.
 At this appointment it was confirmed by a scan that some of the pregnancy was still in place, I felt awful, I thought I was going to have to have a surgical abortion, but fortunately, I was told that I could try again with the medical abortion.

 I still felt awful that I had to go through the whole procedure again, but I had no choice.
 That day I took the pills and inserted the pessaries at the same time.